deel-ai/deel-lip/README.md

-This library has been built to support the work presented in the paper [*Achieving robustness in classification using optimaltransport with Hinge regularization*](https://arxiv.org/abs/2006.06520) which aim provable and scalable robustness by design.
+This library has been built to support the work presented in the paper [*Achieving robustness in classification using optimaltransport with Hinge regularization*](https://arxiv.org/abs/2006.06520) which aim provable and efficient robustness by design.

 This work can be cited as:
 ```latex